Anish144/Anish144.github.io/_pages/about.md

 I am a PhD researcher in Machine Learning at Imperial College London supervised by [Mark van der Wilk](https://mvdw.uk/).
 I am also a visiting student at the University of Oxford.
-Previously, I worked as a research scientist at Babylon Health and was an intern at Amazon AGI Foundations.
+Previously, I worked as a research scientist at Babylon Health and was an intern at Amazon AGI Foundations under [Leena C Vankadara](https://leenacvankadara.com/).

 Research
 ======
-I study how machine learning systems can learn inductive biases for predicting well under varying conditions, a useful property for scientific discovery.
+I study how machine learning systems can learn inductive biases for predicting well under varying conditions, a useful property for scientific discovery, and building robust, safe systems.
-My work centers on learning causal properties from data and leveraging Bayesian principles (Occam’s razor, calibrated uncertainty) for scalable, data-driven causal modelling.
+My work centers on learning causal properties from data and leveraging Bayesian principles (Occam’s razor, uncertainty) for scalable, data-driven causal modelling.
 I also explore how insights from deep-learning theory (scaling theory), diffusion and flow-matching methods, meta-learnt foundation models, can amplify these ideas in complex, real-world settings.

 I am keen to collaborate on these ideas and in applying these ideas to impactful problems.